aryana4/RiseAndShine/README.md

 # RiseAndShine

-A Program that dispalys the weather and plays a playlist from Spotify according to the weather.
+A Program that dispalys the weather and plays a Spotify playlist based on the weather.
 _________________________________________________________________________________________

 To successfully run the program, you need to